The Challenge: Fantasies are awesome but how can we make them come true?

 - Write down how you can overcome this obstacle (e.g., I will get up, drink water, and stretch instead).

-- Last but not least, write down your implementation intentions in a if… then… format.
+- Last but not least, write down your implementation intentions in an if… then… format.
 Make sure that they include a specific time and place (the if part) and a specific behavior you plan to perform (the then part).
-In our example we would have:
+In our example, we would have:

 Now go turn those fantasies into action!